 Move on to easy walks, mostly level with a good underfoot surface.
 It is better to do a walk well within your capabilities than to exhaust yourself.
 Build up slowly to increase your fitness.

-When walking, take your time, pace yourself and enjoy your surroundings and if you feel as if you are getting tired, don’t be afraid to turn back!
+When walking, take your time, pace yourself and enjoy your surroundings and if you feel as if you are getting tired, don’t be afraid to rest or turn back!

 Some pre-walk planning is always required to ensure an enjoyable and safe day out.